-Stress testing and scenario analysis are used to assess the capability of the Bank to continue operating effectively under extreme but plausible trading conditions.
-Stress testing activities are performed as necessary, to evaluate the impact on the portfolio or on certain customer segments, as a result of developments in the market.
+Stress testing and scenario analysis are used to assess the capability of the Standard Chartered Bank Malaysia Group ("SCBMB Group") to continue operating effectively under extreme but plausible trading conditions.
+Stress testing activities are performed as necessary, to evaluate the impact on the portfolio or on certain client segments, as a result of developments in the market.
 Stress testing results are tabled with ERC for approval.